 - Preview and download via ArcGIS Hub with the option of alternate output formats.

-- Directly download in shape, file geodatabase and KML formats from the ftp site.
+- Directly download in shape, file geodatabase and KML formats.

 For questions about Registered Trapping Concession map data, email firstname.lastname@example.org.